Despite what people think, a mental-health condition can’t be cured by advice… But I sure wish it could be.

 Regardless, I carry on.
-Often, I hear, “you just got to” Followed by some well-meaning advice from a well-meaning person.
-But regardless of what they think, the harsh reality is, PTSD, rather a solution to its debilitating effects is not cured with advice.
+Often, I hear, “You just got to,” followed by some well-meaning advice from a well-meaning person.
+But regardless of what they think, the harsh reality is that PTSD, rather a solution to its debilitating effects, is not cured with advice.

-While this is true, what’s equally true is I don’t have to justify to anyone why I am not working.
-Furthermore, I can’t control what others think so why try?
+While this is true, what’s equally true is that I don’t have to justify to anyone why I am not working.
+Furthermore, I can’t control what others think, so why try?

-While normality is my goal, it is looking less and less like the socially acceptable norm of a Monday to Friday is possible.
-Now this, this idea terrifies me; why?
+While normality is my goal, it is looking less and less like the socially-acceptable norm of a Monday to Friday is possible.
+Now, this idea terrifies me.
+Why?
 Because I want to work, I want to be free of the nightmares, flashbacks, sleepless nights and inability.
 I mean, who wouldn’t want to be?

-However, despite the fact that I don’t need advice, I do however, wish that people would not jump to their own, non-professional conclusions.
-A mental health condition can’t be cured by advice.
+However, despite the fact that I don’t need advice, I do wish that people would not jump to their own, non-professional conclusions.
+A mental-health condition can’t be cured by advice.
 Additionally, each person’s journey is different.
-Oh, and just because, “you had a struggle” and you “got over it” is not, whether you think so or not, a valid reason for you to think that, others can too.
+Oh, and just because, you “had a struggle” and you “got over it” is not, whether you think so or not, a valid reason for you to think that others can too.

-You see this is where, non-clinical, individualist experience doesn’t help.
-The reasons for anyone’s given struggles are different from your own are much more complicated.
-With that said, if one has overcome their challenges and have been better for it, I am truly happy for them.
-I also, can’t help but envy them a bit…
+You see, this is where non-clinical, individualist experience doesn’t help.
+The reasons for anyone’s given struggles that are different from your own are much more complicated.
+With that said, if one has overcome their challenges and has been better for it, I am truly happy for them.
+I also can’t help but envy them a bit…